 Using a video for recruitment seems to be beneficial in enhancing the understanding of what participation in trials means for the participant.
 However, it may not necessarily translate into increased recruitment [26].
 Indeed, a better understanding of what participation in a trial involves concerning e.g. randomisation or time commitment may lead to fewer participants enrolling [26].
-One of the participants did express, that she would not have joined if she had known that she was being randomised to treatment.
 It is possible, that the greatest potential for use of videos in recruitment is concerning retention.
 A recent review found that multimedia information appears to improve long-term knowledge retention rates [51].
 A video can provide important information to participants who do not prefer traditional PIS such as participants with a low education level or poor literacy or numeracy abilities.
 A video can also contribute to trust-building and may make participants more committed to the study.
 This can likely improve retention rates.
 Further research is needed to examine the effectiveness of informational videos concerning increasing recruitment and especially retention to trials.

 Limitations